Montepulciano d'Abruzzo

 Montepulciano d'Abruzzo is an Italian red wine made from the Montepulciano wine grape in the Abruzzo region of east-central Italy.
 It should not be confused with Vino Nobile di Montepulciano, a Tuscan wine made from Sangiovese and other grapes.

 Montepulciano d'Abruzzo was first classified as Denominazione di origine controllata (DOC) in 1968.
 The Colline Teramane subzone, established in 1995 as a DOC in the province of Teramo, was promoted to separate Denominazione di origine controllata e garantita (DOCG) status in 2003 and is now known as Colline Teramane Montepulciano d'Abruzzo.

 In the late 20th and early 21st century, Montepulciano d'Abruzzo earned a reputation as one of the most widely exported DOC wines in Italy.

 It is typically dry with soft tannins and often consumed young.
+It was popularized by Emidio Pepe.

 In addition to Montepulciano, up to 15% Sangiovese is permitted in the blend.
 Wines aged by the maker for more than two years may be labeled Riserva.